-Introducing seasonal subscriptions to your offer can be a strategic move for your video platform.
+Introducing seasonal subscriptions to your offer can be a strategic move for your D2C subscriber platform.
 They can be a great fit when your broadcasting content is tied to specific seasons or events, such as sports leagues, TV show premieres, or holiday specials.

 Seasonal subscriptions renew automatically when the next season begins, so you don’t need to acquire the same customers twice (improved subscriber retention and decreased customer churn).
 You can also provide more accurate revenue projections based on the expected auto-renewals and other customer data available in Cleeng ChurnIQ.